treena908/DAPF/README.md

 After setting up the packages and downloading the PLMs in ./model/ directory, the training and test command is: you can run_prompt_finetune.py and run_switchprompt.py

+#DATASETS

+For the domain adaptation experiments, we adopted:

+   - the task-based benchmark dataset ADReSS2020 (https://dementia.talkbank.org/ADReSS-2020/), with its train and test split
+   -  the conversational dataset Carolina Conversation Collection (CCC) (https://carolinaconversations.musc.edu/ccc/help/access)
+Datasets access need to be taken. the dataset format is in the ./data/ folder.
+In cross validation for ADReSS -> CCC experiments, we adopt 5 fold cross validtion, with validation split stored in DAPF/latest_tmp_dir/five_fold.json